awslabs/aws-greengrass-labs-osi-pi-streaming-data-connector/src/osi-pi-sdk/README.md

 # AWS OSI Pi SDK

-This library is an SDK wrapper around the [Pi WebAPi]( https://docs.aveva.com/en-US/bundle/pi-web-api-reference/page/help/getting-started.html), a RESTful interface to the OSI Pi system.
+This library is an SDK wrapper around the [Pi WebAPI](https://docs.aveva.com/en-US/bundle/pi-web-api-reference/page/help/getting-started.html), a RESTful interface to the OSI Pi system.
 This SDK provides methods to query the OSI Pi Asset Framework for asset inventory and meta-data and access to the list of assets and data tags stored in the OSI Pi Data Archive.

 This library is not a stand-alone solution and is intended to be a common import in a range of connector solutions that interface customers OSI Pi data management systems with a modern data architecture on AWS.